Brunsviga

 Brunsviga was a calculating machine company whose history goes back to 1892.
 They produced mechanical calculators, hand operated but later also electrically driven.
 The firm Grimme, Natalis & Co that manufactured the machines changed their name to Brunsviga Maschinenwerke A.G. in 1927.

 Origins

 The Brunsviga device had its roots in the arithmometer developed by Willgodt Theophil Odhner (1845–1905), a Swedish engineer who emigrated to Russia for work purposes in 1868 or 1869 after having studied mechanics at the Royal Institute of Technology in Stockholm.
-Odhner was hired by his fellow Swede Ludvig Nobel (Albert Nobel's brother) who was the head of an arms factory.
+Odhner was hired by his fellow Swede Ludvig Nobel (Alfred Nobel's brother) who was the head of an arms factory.
 His job there was to fix the so-called Thomas Arithmometers, named after their designer in the 1820s.
 The term arithmometer covered mechanical calculating devices that were able to perform all the four arithmetic operations.
 Odhner improved and simplified the expensive devices by implementing a different transmission system.